 (a) All HSC pre-booked lesson, guiding and photography services require a 20% non-refundable deposit within 10 days after booking, subject to the below.
 A confirmation invoice will be sent to the registered email address upon acceptance of booking.

-(b) Other than during peak periods (see below, the outstanding balance is due 14 days prior to the program start date (or, if the booking is made less than 14 days prior to the program start date, immediately upon booking).
+(b) Other than during peak periods and guests who have booked as part of the Go To Travel campaign (see below), the outstanding balance is due 14 days prior to the program start date (or, if the booking is made less than 14 days prior to the program start date, immediately upon booking).

 (c) During peak periods (see below), the outstanding balance is due 30 days prior to the program start date (or, if the booking is made less than 30 days prior to the program start date, immediately).